PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/README.md

 ## Tutorials

+* [Creating and Using Real-Time Scripts](/Tutorials/Real-Time Services/Creating and Using Real-Time Scripts.md) - Setting up a real-time script and understanding the functions available through the RTSession API.

 * [Setting Up Real-Time Matchmaking](/Tutorials/Real-Time Services/Setting Up Real-Time Matchmaking.md) - Integrating the real-time SDK into an existing GameSparks project in Unity3D and setting up a new real-time match through your game’s portal.

 * [Real-Time Matchmaking & Player Lobby](/Tutorials/Real-Time Services/Real-Time Matchmaking.md) - Using the GameSparks matchmaking services to match players of a certain skill level.

-* [Real-Time Chat Services](/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md) - Once a real-time session has started from the match setup in the lobby, how to start sending and receiving packets to build an real-time chat service.
+* [Real-Time Chat Services](/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md) - Once a real-time session has started from the match set up in the lobby, how to start sending and receiving packets to build a real-time chat service.

 * [Multiplayer Game Example](/Tutorials/Real-Time Services/Real-Time Game Example.md) - To demonstrate the real-time services, this tutorial shows you how to create a very simple multiplayer game.
 This example will have networked objects moving around, firing projectiles, and sending and receiving information between each player to update each other’s game-objects.

-* [Clock Synchronization and Network Programming](/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md) - This tutorial explores further key concepts in multiplayer network programming, such as clock-synchronization and packet analytics
+* [Clock Synchronization and Network Programming](/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md) - This tutorial explores further key concepts in multiplayer network programming, such as clock-synchronization and packet analytics.